flrnbc/Simple-data-pipeline/README.md

 ## Clean and enhance the data
 The function ~full_pipeline_tr(df, combine_attrs)~ cleans and enhances the dataframe ~df~ as follows:

-- cleaning the data: consists in two steps.
-First, ~df~ is split into numerical and categorical attributes ~df_num~ and ~df_cat~.
-Then ~df_num~ is cleaned using
+- Cleaning the data in two steps.
+First, ~df~ is split into numerical and categorical attributes ~df_num~ and ~df_cat~ respectively.
+Secondly, ~df_num~ is cleaned:
- +
+ + all 'na' values in a column of ~df_num~ is replaced by the median value of the corresponding column,
+ + then ~df_num~ is standarized by removing the mean and scaling to unit variance,
+ + ~df_cat~ is one-hot-encoded to obtain a purely numerical array as output.

-- enhances the data by combining numerical attributes together: ~combine_attrs~ is a list containing integer tuples.
+- Enhancing the data by combining numerical attributes together: ~combine_attrs~ is a list containing integer tuples.
 For each such tuple (m, n) the function divides the m-th by the n-th numerical attribute (column) and adds result to ~df~ as a new attribute.
-NOTE: columns need to be numerical

-It is sometimes more meaningful to combine two attributes, i.e. to divide one attribute by the other (see example below).

-~full_pipeline_tr(df, combine_attrs)~.